Drache93/git-remote-punch-transport/README.md

 Git will automatically look for `git-remote-<protocol>` when accessing a remote.

 ## ToDo
+- [ ] Ensure natural object ordering is replicated in core
 - [ ] Mult-writer
 - [ ] Access management
-- [ ] Deduplication
+- [x] Deduplication - Objects are not pushed if they already exist on the remote
-- [ ] In memory git packing
+- [x] In memory git packing - uses `isomorphic-git` to rebuild the repo from the stored objects

 ## Note

 This is an early development release and is not yet optimized for efficiency.